Gleethos/neureka/docs/markdown/extending_neureka.md

 # Extending Neureka #

-Neureka is a lightweight library, meaning that by default its backend only supports `double` based tensors on the CPU and `float` based tensors for the GPU.
+Neureka is a lightweight library, meaning that by its default backend operations only support `double` based tensors on the CPU and `float` based tensors on the GPU.
 However, the backend of this library adheres to a standardized API based on which you can easily extend the existing backend through a common library context!
 <br>